geosoft1/tools/HOWTO.md

 Now the new key are deployed on Github.
 You will be asked again for phassphrase to check if the key work.

 Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not override them.
 If you uninstall with --all new key will be generate on Github.
-Old keys can be delete manualy from Github * [Personal settings/SSH keys](https://github.com/settings/ssh).
+Old keys can be delete manualy from  [Personal settings/SSH keys](https://github.com/settings/ssh).

 Remember that sometime key deploy can be very slow during Github mentenance.
 Just be patience or reinstall later.